JeffW12345/palindrome-checker/README.md

 # palindrome-checker
-Checks if a word or phrase is a palindrome
+Checks if a word or phrase entered by the user is a palindrome